 Dogs First’s mission is to change this.
 You guys need to do a little reading to the great benefit of your best friend.
 Spend ten minutes on my site and tell me I’m wrong.
 Our aim is that 25% of Irish vets recommending fresh ingredients for dogs by 2020.
 So far I think we have 7 on board.
 Only 3000 to go!

-After leaving guide dogs and starting a raw dog food company in 2010, a company I moved on in 2013 (producing it isn’t half as much fun as teaching it), I have been operating independently, effectively as a canine nutrition consultant.
-Like most others in my position, I have helped (and will continue to do so) numerous fresh dog food companies get off the ground and sometimes I recommend them into the future (e.g. as you can see with my Paleo Ridge UK ad on the right!
-Go learn about the best dog food out there – ethical, outdoor meat only, organic, what’s not to love!!!
+After leaving guide dogs I began seminars on fresh canine nutrition that were poorly attended by the veterinary community.
+Disheartened, I tried a new approach and started a raw dog food company in 2010, a company I moved on in 2013 (producing it isn’t half as much fun as teaching it).
+Since then, I have been operating independently, effectively as a canine nutrition consultant.
+Like most others in my position, I have helped numerous fresh dog food companies get off the ground and sometimes I recommend them (e.g. amy Paleo Ridge UK ad in the header!
+Best dog food out there – ethical, outdoor meat only, organic where possible, what’s not to love!!!
 Ha ha).
 I am contractually bound to none and am still a free agent in every respect but, as I’m sure you’ll understand, there’s little point in me promoting these companies for nothing.
-I have kids to feed and still promote real, whole ingredients over any product.
+I have kids to feed and still promote real, whole ingredients you can see over any pre-made product.

-Other revenue streams include my seminars which now take me all over the world.
-I also do the occasional nutrition consult for folks that didn’t find the answer from my site as well as some revenue from the sale of a few supplements that we co-formulated from our site.
-Also, within my health articles, if there is a product that I know would greatly benefit a dog (I don’t stock other people’s health supplements as a rule), I will link out to the cheapest but best-reviewed products I can find on Amazon.
-I can get 10% on that sale.
+Other revenue streams include my seminars which luckily take me all over the world.
+I do the occasional nutrition consult for folks that didn’t find the answer from my site and some revenue is earned from the online sale of a few supplements, many of which I co-formulated.
+Also, within my health articles, if there is a product that I use or know would greatly benefit a dog, I will link out to the cheapest but best-reviewed products I can find on Amazon.
+I can get 8% on that sale.
 As you will find, I do not do this often and I always tell people they are heading there (more on Affiliate Disclosure here).